The Complete Color Analysis Guide - Discover Your Perfect Palette

 Mistake #3: Being Too Rigid

-The Problem: Completely avoiding all "wrong" colors
+The Problem: Avoiding all "wrong" colors

 The Fix: Small amounts of non-optimal colors in accessories is fine